rsm-gh/phantom-player/README.md

 A) When you select a single file:

-You will be asked to find a file, and once you have selected it, the vlist-player will try to find the rest of the missing episodes in the same folder.
+You will be asked to select a file, and once you have selected it, the vlist-player will try to find the rest of the missing episodes in the same folder.
 This will work even if you have renamed the files with some easy patterns at the begging or the end of the file names.
 Examples:

 ```